 The Queensland Hydrogen Industry Strategy 2019-2024 supports opportunities in the production and export of green hydrogen, with the push towards net zero emissions.
 The priority Port of Hay Point has the potential for hydrogen production and export capabilities while Mackay can facilitate the import of required project cargo.
 Multi-user infrastructure solutions across the hydrogen value chain at Hay Point/Mackay are supported.
-This may involve new port facilities, capital dredging and marine infrastructure, as well as production, liquefaction, storage and supply chain corridors for water, electricity transmission and road access.
+This may involve improvements to existing infrastructure; new port facilities and marine infrastructure; capital dredging; production, liquefaction, and storage facilities; and supply chain corridors for water, electricity transmission and road access.